ComputeCanada/magic_castle/docs/README.md

 2. Authenticated access to a cloud
 3. Ability to communicate with the cloud provider API from your computer
 4. A project with operational limits meeting the requirements described in _Quotas_ subsection.
-5. ssh-agent running and tracking your SSH key

 ### 1.1 Terraform